gridonic/coding/guidelines/README.md

 > **Tip**: Write comments before you write the actual code of the class, method, component, etc. It forces you to verbalize
 > and structure in your head what the code will do and what purpose it serves.

-​

 > **Tip**: Configure your editor to provide you with shortcuts to output agreed-upon comment patterns.

-### TODO

-- Restructure CSS/SASS and JS guidelines
-- Include BEM in CSS/SASS guidelines
-- CSS: Mention use of classes vs. ids
-- Add guidelines for Android and iOS developement
-- Write a skeleton module.js